 Since it is dangerous, it is strictly forbidden to ride a bike on highways or motor roads in Germany.

 Honbike has been striving to expand the global market, and our products are in compliance with e-bike laws and regulations of various countries.
-So, if you are living or planning a trip to Germany, you can take our foldable HF01 and start a n easy and fun journey.
+So, if you are living or planning a trip to Germany, you can take our foldable HF01 or sleek U4 to start an easy and fun journey.